EDITORIAL ABOUT DOMESTIC ABUSE AND ANIMALS APPLICABLE TO THE STATE OF CALIFORNIA

 Animals and Abuse

-Animals are also protected.
+Hypothetical: You have been living a heated situation.
+You have three cats, a bearded-dragon and a dog.
+The dog is elderly and has been living with you his entire life.
+You walk the dog and feed the dog.
+When your spouse gets angry, the abuser bangs the side of the habitat of the dragon, throws water at the cats, and kicks the dog.
+You need a restraining order, but what about the animals?
+Animals are also protected under the Domestic Violence Protection Act.
 A person seeking a restraining order may seek to protect any animal, typically a pet dog or cat.
 The Code provides that "on a showing of good cause, the court may include in a protective order a grant to the petitioner of the exclusive care, possession, or control of any animal owned, possessed, leased, kept, or held by either the petitioner or the respondent or a minor child residing in the residence or household of either the petitioner or the respondent.
 The court may order the respondent to stay away from the animal and forbid the respondent from taking, transferring, encumbering, concealing, molesting, attacking, striking, threatening, harming, or otherwise disposing of the animal."

 FC 6203 is expanded by FC 6320